 Functional dyspepsia (FD) is more commonly seen in Asia as compared to Europe.1 Our study showed that 89.8% of our patients had FD, only 10.2% had organic dyspepsia.
-In a study from Pakistan FD was seen in 73.1% patients11, where as a study from Bangladesh documented 68% of patient suffering from FD.20 In India, frequency of FD was shown as 39.1% and 70.1% in two different studies.^{19,28}
+In a study from Pakistan FD was seen in 73.1% patients11, where as a study from Bangladesh documented 68% of patient suffering from FD.20 In India, frequency of FD was shown as 39.1% and 70.1% in two different studies.19,28 higher as compared to other areas of Pakistan, especially in young adults.
+Similarly, it has been documented that there is high prevalence of depressive illness in Afghan population possibly due to the conflict persisting in their country.

 Our study demonstrated significantly higher frequency of functional dyspepsia.
-This can be explained keeping in view the relationship of functional dyspepsia to psychological stress.^{1,29,30} Prevalence of psychological illnesses in KPK is higher as compared to other areas of Pakistan31, especially in young adults.32 Similarly, it has been documented that there is high prevalence of depressive illness in Afghan population possibly due to the conflict persisting in their country.33
+This can be explained keeping in view the relationship of functional dyspepsia to psychological stress.
+Prevalence of psychological illnesses in KPK is

 FD was more significantly observed in the female gender, amongst Afghan population and in the younger age group (26-40yrs).
-All these groups are shown to have higher prevalence of depressive illness that can be translated in the form of psychosomatic disorders.31-33 Among other pathological findings, Reflux esophagitis was significantly more in age group 56-70yrs, finding supported by a study from Pakistan.11
+All these groups are shown to have higher prevalence of depressive illness that can be translated in the form of psychosomatic disorders.31-33 Among other pathological findings, Reflux esophagitis was significantly more in age group 56-70yrs, finding supported by a study from Pakistan.